Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/EqualVectors/documentation.md

 ### Note(s)

-* Other names for this node include: Same, Identical, Is, =, and ==.
+* Other names for this node include: EqualVectors, Same, Identical, Is, =, and ==.

 ### Example(s)